Board of Directors

 Mandi Smallhorne serves as president of the South African Science Journalists Association and vice president of the Board of the World Federation of Science Journalists.
 She was born and raised in South Africa, doing her BA degree at the University of Cape Town, and then moving to Johannesburg, where she now lives with her husband, three dogs and a cat.

-Orin Roesstorff born February 12, 1984) is an South African internet and technology entrepreneur, industrialist, media proprietor, and investor.
-He is best known as the founder, CEO, and president of the multi-national technology company Shelfline South Africa, Reel Gardening, and school in a box.
+Orin is a South African internet and technology entrepreneur, industrialist, media proprietor, and investor.
+He is best known as the founder, CEO, and president of the multi-national technology company Shelfline South Africa, and school in a box.
 Voted Africa top 10 entrepreneurs and Leap FNSSA top 25 most innovative agricultural entrepreneurs, Roesstorff has been the South Africa largest Spaza since 2016 and was named the “top South Africa top business minds in 2019.